tiffanybibby/acrebound/README.md

 ## Overview

-_**AcreBound** is a property catolouging app for owners.
-For those on a quest to owning multiple acres of land to build generational wealth_
+_**AcreBound** is a property catolouging app for real estate owners.
+It keeps track of property details for those on a quest to owning multiple acres of land to build generational wealth_

 <br>